personal shopper

 • Material: Wood

 What impressed us: If any table in West Elm’s showroom has the power to stop you in your tracks, it’s the Ellington thanks to its oval-shaped surface and oversized half-cylinder legs.
 The hefty bases boast intricate fluting, which will bring texture to the space and almost serve as decor in itself.
 Whether you sit down to intimate dinners for four every night or prefer to entertain large groups, this trendy pick will instantly let guests know you have great taste.
-And, whereas many of the retailer’s dining tables fall into either the small-space-friendly or oversized categories, this one is a solid medium-sized option.
+And, whereas many of the retailer’s dining tables fall into either the small-space-friendly or oversized categories, this one is a solid medium-size option.

 What we love